 Ay, Fortune worked thus wantonly!

 The friends start asking for the daughter.
-They want her to come out and celebrate with the rest of the neighbourhood.
+They want her to come out and celebrate with the rest of the neighborhood.
 The men and women talked on and on and the mother didn’t know what to do.

 She is shocked that anyone would keep a wedding this secret, as well as at how “Fortune” was working.